Everybody Has Secrets

 Everybody Has Secrets (Korean: 누구나 비밀은 있다) is a 2004 South Korean romantic comedy film.
-It stars Lee Byung-hun, Choi Ji-woo, Kim Hyo-jin and Chu Sang-mi.
+It has some similarities with the film About Adam.
+The film stars Lee Byung-hun, Choi Ji-woo, Kim Hyo-jin and Chu Sang-mi.
 Because it has several sex-scenes, it is generally restricted to viewers under 18 or 21.
-Although the film wasn't a particularly big hit in South Korea it grossed $4,888,679 in Japan.
+Although the film wasn't a particularly big hit in South Korea, it grossed $4,888,679 in Japan.

 Synopsis

 Han Mi-yeong meets Choi Su-hyeon and falls in love with him.
 However, unknown to her, he also begins to seduce her two sisters Han Seon-yeong and Han Ji-yeong.
 The two sisters are captivated by him and are unable to resist him.